New Philosopher

 New Philosopher is an ad-free newsstand philosophy magazine distributed throughout the United States, Canada, the UK, Australia, Europe, Asia, and New Zealand, and produced by the team behind the magazine Womankind.
 Both publications were co-founded and are edited by Zan Boag and Antonia Case.

 History and profile

 New Philosopher launched in Australia in 2013 at the Byron Bay Writers Festival, where it was the bestselling item at the festival and number 6 at the festival the following year.
 According to the University of Sydney, it launched with distribution "across 2,000 news agencies in Australia and New Zealand and circulation in book shops, airports, cafes, delis, art galleries, boutiques and museums."
 According to posts on Facebook, as of 2015 New Philosopher was the most widely distributed philosophy magazine in the world, with more than 10,000 stockists globally.
-Each edition is set around a philosophical theme and features an interview with a leading intellectual.
+Each edition is set around a philosophical theme and features articles from and interviews with leading intellectuals.